Here we look at some of the things you would want to know about the Endangered Mountain Gorillas.

 Gorillas live up to 53 years.

 Female gorillas reach a breeding stage after 10 years.

 Females normally give birth every after 4-5 years with a gestation period of 8-9 months

-Mountain gorillas are interesting mammals, those are some of the many things you may need to know about gorillas and that’s said you should be ready to encounter these lovely animals.
+Mountain gorillas are interesting mammals, those are some of the Facts about gorillas you may need to know about and that’s said you should be ready to encounter these lovely animals.
 All the best.